fauzilax/go-cloudinary-simple/README.md

 <a href="https://dev.to/hackmamba/robust-media-upload-with-golang-and-cloudinary-echo-version-5cd8" >Link</a>

-thanks to Demola Malomo for Hackmamba
+Thanks to Demola Malomo for Hackmamba